 You are going to need to have physical access to both of these devices to be able to complete this guide.

 You must be signed into the same Apple ID on both devices.

 You can turn this forwarding off at any time by returning to the Text Message Forwarding menu.

-Full Guide – Text Message Forwarding on iPhone
+Full Guide – Text Forwarding iPhone Steps with Pictures

 Step 1: Open the Settings app on your iPhone.